Tosin-webdev/Tosin-webdev/README.md

 I'm Tosin, a software developer who specializes mainly on the backend using node.js.

-I also do some frontend stuffs using React.js.

  - 🌱 I’m currently learning more on node.js and exploring the internet
  -  ⚙ I use: `javascript`, `typescript`, `node.js`, `express`, `nestjs`,  `mysql`, `postgresql`, `mongoDB`, `jest`,  `heroku`
  - 🔭 I’m currently working on open source projects...